LiliaFramework/Lilia/documentation/docs/hooks/communication_social.md

 Returns the camera position and angle for the main menu character preview.
 Provides the camera position and angle for the main menu model.

+**When Called**

+This hook is triggered when:
+- The main menu character preview is being set up
+- Camera position is being determined for character display
+- Before the character model is rendered in the main menu
+- During main menu character preview initialization

 **Parameters**

 * `character` (*Character*): Character being viewed.